FasterXML/jackson-jaxrs-providers/README.md

 requires  java.ws.rs; //Newer libraries
 ```

-## Using Jakarta
+### Using Jakarta

-As mentioned earlier, starting with Jackson 2.13, there is a fully separate set of providers
+Starting with Jackson 2.13, there is a fully separate set of providers
 for "Jakarta-RS", see: [jackson-jaxrs-providers](../../../jackson-jaxrs-providers).

-But Jackson 2.12 also has (just for that version), `jakarta` classifier variant of JAXB providers
+But Jackson 2.12 also has (just for that version), `jakarta` classifier variant of JAXB providers included here.
-included here.

 You MAY be able to use these variants by using dependency like: